ceph/ceph/doc/dev/cache-pool.rst

  ceph osd pool set foo-hot cache_target_dirty_ratio .4 ceph osd pool set foo-hot cache_target_full_ratio .8

-will being flushing dirty objects when 40% of the pool is dirty and begin evicting clean objects when we reach 80% of the target size.
+will begin flushing dirty objects when 40% of the pool is dirty and begin evicting clean objects when we reach 80% of the target size.

 The target size can be specified either in terms of objects or bytes::